-I am delighted to dedicate Kensington Memorial Park as a Centenary FieldThe Duke of Cambridge
+I am delighted to dedicate Kensington Memorial Park as a Centenary FieldThe Prince of Wales

 Two years ago I launched the Fields in Trust Centenary Fields programme in Coventry.

 And as we reach the midway point of the commemorative period for the Great War, Fields in Trust continues to build a living legacy to the fallen by protecting Centenary Fields in perpetuity as places for play, sport and recreation.

 At this time of year, formal acts of remembrance become a major part of our public life.
 This remembrance is often focused at the war memorials of village greens and town centres throughout the country, and in some cases in parks such as this - Kensington Memorial Park - opened by Princess Louise ninety years ago.

 Today, in keeping with the original intent of the park we rededicate this land as a space of public remembrance – a Centenary Field.
 This, and scores like it across the UK will honour the fallen of World War I by safeguarding, forever, memorial parks and gardens as public spaces to be valued and enjoyed by their local community.

 Fields in Trust is proud to be partnering with The Royal British Legion in delivering this project across the country and encouraging us all, during this significant period of history, to Rethink Remembrance.